-CMED6208 Risk: perception, decisions and communication (3 credits)
+CMED6208.
+Risk: perception, decisions and communication (3 credits)

 Risk is inevitable in life, yet the ability to accurately judge risk and the decisions made thereafter are usually quite skewed by psychological, social and contextual factors, so much so that serious errors can occur in decision making.
 In health care, the ability to accurately assess risk and the psychological strategies that people adopt to avoid the threat that risk presents means that health hazards are often completely misrepresented both to one self and to others.
-Health professionals also have the task of communicating health risk information to the communicate the true nature of a hazard without distorting or falling into the trap of being ignored?
+Health professionals also have the task of communicating health risk information to the community as well as individuals.
+How can information be presented in such a way as to effectively communicate the true nature of a hazard without distorting or falling into the trap of being ignored?
 This course looks in detail at the area of risk perceptions, the distortions of decisions by psychological and other factors and the communication of risk, all core skills for public health professionals.

-CMED6910 Strategies in health care (3 credits) (Pre-requisite: Previous health care work experience)
+CMED6910.
+Strategies in health care (3 credits) (Pre-requisite: Previous health care work experience)